Support metrics are not isolated numbers. Each metric signals system behavior and must be interpreted in context.

 CSAT captures perceived service quality immediately after an interaction.
 It measures customer reaction, not operational mechanics.

-CSAT declines often correlate with repeated contact, unclear explanations, or inconsistent policy application, which makes structured customer satisfaction measurement essential.
+CSAT declines often correlate with repeated contact, unclear explanations, and inconsistent policy application.
 Satisfaction metrics require qualitative review of comments to identify root drivers.
-CSAT measures perception.
-It must be analyzed alongside resolution patterns to produce meaningful insight.

 Net Promoter Score (NPS)

 Net Promoter Score measures overall loyalty at the account level.
-It is not a support-specific metric but is influenced by service experience.
+It is not support-specific but is influenced by service experience.

 Customer Effort Score (CES)

-Customer Effort Score measures how difficult it was for the customer to resolve their issue.
-It captures friction within the process rather than satisfaction with the outcome.
+Customer Effort Score measures how difficult it was for customers to resolve their issue.
+It captures friction within the process.

 Ticket Volume Trends

-The operational value of volume analysis lies in segmentation through defined call center metrics.
-Volume should be examined by contact reason, product area, and severity.
+Operational value lies in segmentation.
+Volume should examine by contact reason, product area, and severity.
 A general increase may be normal growth.
-A spike in a specific category may indicate product regression or policy confusion.
+A spike in specific category may indicate product regression or policy confusion.

 Volume trends support staffing decisions and capacity planning.
-They also highlight opportunities for self-service or proactive communication.
+They highlight opportunities for self-service or proactive communication.

 Agent Performance Metrics